MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/topics-adoption-getstarted.md

 ---
-title: "Get started driving adoption of Topic Experiences (Preview)"
+title: "Get started driving adoption of Microsoft Viva Topics"
-description: "Learn how to drive adoption of Topic Experiences in your organization." ms.author: samanro
+description: "Learn how to drive adoption of Microsoft Viva Topics in your organization." ms.author: samanro
 author: samanro
 manager: pamgreen